kairos-fhir/kairos-fhir-dsl-mapping-example/docs/FHIR-Custom-Import-HDRP-Setup.md

 }'
 ```

+## Example transformation

-The import reads always all Groovy files in for transformation (ordered by name) and applies each of them to the incoming bundle.
+The import always reads all Groovy files used for transformation (ordered by name) and applies each one to the incoming bundle.
 Each script should filter the incoming bundle to make sure it covers only intended resources.
-It would also be possible to a multistep transformation of the same resources.
+It is also possible to perform a multistep transformation of the same resources.

-The very simple example groovy transformation file [patient.groovy](../src/main/groovy/customimport/example/patient.groovy)
+The simple example Groovy transformation file [patient.groovy](../src/main/groovy/customimport/example/patient.groovy)
-would filter for all patient resources in the bundle, extracting the identifier and create a new patient resource with the same identifier but an
+filters all patient resources in the bundle, extracts the identifier, and creates a new patient resource with the same identifier but an
 unknown id.
 Additionally, if the patient has an identifier with the code "SID", an encounter resource will be created with a reference to this
 identifier.